torgeilo/logger/README.md

 ### Styled console log handler

-Import and add to the `logHandlers` array.
+Import and add the styled console log handler to the `logHandlers` array.

 ```
 import { logHandlers } from '@torgeilo/logger';